 Award projects are a great way to get noticed.
 Take on competition briefs and give them your best.
 They often provide an opportunity for you to experience real design briefs first-hand, come into contact with people in the industry and test your skills.
 It’s your chance to show the design world what you can do.
 D&AD New Blood is a big one: the briefs are released each autumn.

 02. Perfect your portfolio

 Whether it’s a physical design portfolio or a digital one, think about your portfolio as a whole.
-Edit it carefully and consider the order in which the projects should go.
+Edit it carefully and consider the order in which the projects should go (plus back it up in secure cloud storage).
 Generally you want to open and close with your best two projects as these tend to be the ones that are remembered.
 The top agencies get applications from numerous graduates all the time, so if it’s not simple to view your work they probably won’t bother.

 - Read more: 8 brilliant portfolios from young designers

 Sketches help demonstrate your thought process, and show off your creativity and problem-solving abilities.
 If possible, keep your original sketches and put them together in an orderly fashion.
 At a face-to-face interview, it is always good to present tangible pieces as well as a digital portfolio.

 - Read more: Pens and pencils for sketchnoting